There are many incredible things to do in Bristol.

 Take a Day Trip to Bath

 Like the sound of getting some exercise at the same time?
-Check out the 13-mile long Bristol and Bath Railway Path that connects these two popular British cities.
-Whether you walk it, run it, or hire a bicycle to cycle along it, this cool track provides easy access to Bath and allows you to get some fresh air at the same time!
+Check out the 13-mile (21 km) long Bristol and Bath Railway Path that connects these two popular British cities.
+Whether you walk it, run it, or rent a bike to cycle along it, this cool track provides easy access to Bath and allows you to get some fresh air at the same time!

 Alternatively, trains go here regularly too (and only take 12 minutes), or you can hop in a car and take the 35-minute journey by road.